derekbmcintire/conways-game-of-life/README.md

 ## How to Play

 ### Prerequisites
-- Download or cloan this repository.
+- Download or clone this repository.

 ### First, require lib/conway.rb into pry
 ```rb